Timber Decking Cost

 Timber's still popular in UK gardens for its warm look and flexibility.
 But before you decide, check typical garden decking costs so you can weigh it up against other options.

-For a typical 30m² area in 2025, expect an average install of around £2,600.
+For a typical 30m² area in 2026, expect an average install of around £2,600.
 That’s roughly £85 per m² using mid-range boards and standard fitter rates.
+Based on similar pricing, below are some average example costs for a small, medium or large timber decking installation:

 • Size: More area means more boards, fixings, and time.